siinlab/darija-chatbot/README.md

 ## Project Overview

-This project includes several components to facilitate the development and usage of a Moroccan Darija TTS system:
+This project includes several components to facilitate the development and usage of a Moroccan Darija Chatbot system:

 ### Datasets
 The project provides curated datasets necessary for training the TTS models.
 These datasets include audio recordings and their corresponding transcriptions in Moroccan Darija.